02 Aug The Water Tower – What’s Its Story???

 The Fascinating Story Behind the Famous PCH Water Tower House (pictures below)

-Though two Orange County, California locales tend to argue over which lays claim to its residency – that is, Seal Beach and Sunset Beach – the formidably iconic PCH Water Tower House stands on its own as a jaw-dropping example of stunning architecture, mysterious intrigue and what can only be described as “the world’s ultimate beach house.”
+Though two Orange County, California locales tend to argue over which lays claim to its residency – that is, Seal Beach and Sunset Beach (a little city outside Huntington Beach)– the formidably iconic PCH Water Tower House stands on its own as a jaw-dropping example of stunning architecture, mysterious intrigue and what can only be described as “the world’s ultimate beach house.”
 While the structure has always attracted hordes of curious types and tourists alike, investors who bought and refurbished the Water Tower House recently opened the doors of the landmark property to the public for a one-day tour – and to say visitors got an eyeful is something of an understatement.